ptronico/moguls/README.md

 ## Setup it locally

+After clonning the repository and change your directory, follow the steps below:

 ### 1. Set the virtual environment

 We are using [uv](https://github.com/astral-sh/uv) for managing this project.
 Run the sync command, so `uv` can create a new virtual environment using a compatible python version and install all required dependencies.
 See below: